Provide an option to disable sorting playlists when you click column header

 It makes audacious far less useful for managing large playlists for sure

-#1 Updated by Artem S. Tashkinov 2 months ago
+#1 Updated by Artem S. Tashkinov over 2 years ago

 Had we had undo/redo that wouldn't have been an issue.